You decided to launch your EdTech startup. Let’s admit it the EdTech market is a very promising niche now amid pandemic.

 - The second way is A / B testing – when you send a modified page with your offer to half of your audience, and the other gets the original proposal.
 Based on test results, one can conclude which of them has a higher conversion.

-When starting a project, you should select tools according to the formula: “maximum flexibility for a minimum budget”.
+When starting an EdTech development project, you should select tools according to the formula: “maximum flexibility for a minimum budget”.
 In other words, the tool should be able to do a lot, be cheap, preferably free of charge.
 Every additional subscription eats up the profits.